Cognitive Abilities Assessments

 Comprehensive, functional cognitive assessments

-Our cognitive assessment processes are tailored to address the comprehensive and complex issues that an individual can be facing in their cognitive function.
-A cognitive screening tool is used in the intake process in order to identify problem areas for mild cognitive dysfunction such as attention and concentration, memory, language, conceptual thinking, calculations and orientation.
-Following the initial screening, the occupational therapist uses standardized assessment tools as well observes the client’s cognitive, physical, behavioural and psychosocial abilities/limitations while performing functional tasks to determine further areas of cognitive deficits and to plan interventions to remediate or compensate for these deficits.
+Our cognitive assessment processes are tailored to address the comprehensive and complex issues with cognitive function.
+A cognitive screening tool is used in the intake process in order to identify problem areas for mild cognitive dysfunction, such as attention and concentration, memory, language, conceptual thinking, calculations, and orientation.
+Following the initial screening, the occupational therapist uses standardized assessment tools and observes the client’s cognitive, physical, behavioural, and psychosocial abilities/limitations while performing functional tasks in order to determine further areas of cognitive deficits and to plan interventions to remediate or compensate for these deficits.

 Situational Functional Assessments

 Following the assessment, the occupational therapist prepares a report to summarize the findings.
-The report can also include recommendations for accommodations, support and further therapy that when needed to assist the client with challenges encountered in therapy.
+The report can also include recommendations for accommodations, support, and further therapy that may be needed to assist the client with challenges encountered in therapy.